Unforgettable Birthday Ideas Your Kids Will Love

-I’m always looking for ways to make a birthday special, but the idea of throwing a kid birthday party makes me break out in sweats.
-Many people can throw spectacular birthday parties and love doing them.
+I’m always looking for how to make a birthday special, but the idea of throwing a birthday party makes me break out in sweats.
+Many people throw spectacular birthday parties and love doing them.

 I am not one of them.

-I believe that being a great mom looks different for all of us.
-We should play to our strengths and drop what doesn’t make us happier or better moms.
+I believe that being a great parent looks different for all of us.
+We should play to our strengths and drop what doesn’t make us happier or better parents.

-So, lets give up the mom guilt if it just doesn’t work for us!
-I’m perfectly happy attending beautifully crafted parties, but I understand that throwing them just isn’t my thing.
+So, let’s give up the guilt!
+I’m perfectly happy attending beautifully crafted parties, but I know that throwing them just isn’t my thing.
 For several reasons…

-Three separate parties every year making just the right favors and coordinating just the right games is a TON of work.
-And it makes me panic just thinking about it.
+Three separate parties every year making the right favors and games is a TON of work.
+And it fills me with panic just thinking about it.

 My kids already have a bazillion toys.